saksh-sys/Retail-Sales-Analysis-and-Optimization/README.md

-task done in the analysis
+Task done in the analysis

 1:Load the "retail.csv" dataset into a Pandas DataFrame called fd.